covid-policy-modelling/model-connector-template/README.md

 Not all these output parameters may be appropriate for your model.
 For these, you should output an array of the same length as `timestamps`, with all entries set to `0`.
 For `R`, if your model does not produce this, you can simply omit the key.

+## Updating your model

+Changes to models should be made by following a similar approach to initial creation.

+1. Make and test changes to your model / connector code
+1. Tag your model connector (`git tag v<version>`, e.g. `git tag v0.0.2`) and push the tag to GitHub.
+Ensure the Docker image is build and published successfully
+1. Edit `meta.yml` to update the `imageURL` to point to your latest version
+1. Raise a PR against the `web-ui` repository, to make the same change to the `models.yml` file.
+1. Maintainers can then follow the instructions for *Deploying updated code > model connectors* from `infrastructure/README.md` to release the model

 ## Alternative integrations